Sonictherocketman/Open-Microblog/README.markdown

 ## How does it work?

-Open Microblog is an XML format that models a user's interactions and status updates.
+Open Microblog is an extension on the RSS XML format that models a user's interactions and status updates.
 A user's public data, on any given service, is laid out in 3 XML files: the user's Feed, their block list, and their following list.

+Since Open Microblog is an extension of RSS all elements that are specific to the Open Microblog standard are prefixed by the namespace `microblog` and link to [http://openmicroblog.com](http://openmicroblog.com).

 ### The Feed